Inklingo

 nounB2derogatory

-This term describes someone who has failed in a broader sense, often implying a lack of success in life or a significant endeavor, and can be quite insulting.
+This term is used for someone who has failed in life or a significant endeavor, often implying a lack of success or achievement.

 A solitary, simple cartoon figure sitting dejectedly on a wooden stool, looking sad, with a single deflated red balloon resting on the floor nearby.